scriptPilot/app-framework/docs/folder-structure.md

 <br />

-The following project folder will be created by default:
+The following project folder will be created by default.

 ```
 ├── app                         # App source folder